ZeldaFan0225/ChatGPT-Discord-Bot/README.md

 # ChatGPT-Discord-Bot

-A basic Discord bot to generate chat completions using OpenAIs GPT-3.5 turbo model.
+A basic Discord bot to generate chat completions using OpenAIs Chat Completion API.

 **DISCLAIMER:** THIS REPOSITORY IS IN NO WAY ASSOCIATED TO OPENAI
 OFFERING THIS CODE IN FORM OF A PUBLIC DISCORD BOT WHICH CAN BE INVITED BY EVERYBODY IS NOT SUPPORTED.